CedricLeong/CedricLeong.github.io/about.md

 published: true
 ---

 My name is Cedric Leong.
-I live in Toronto, Canada and currently studying in my last year for Software Engineering.
+I live in Toronto, Canada and currently studying in my last year for Software Engineering. sdadsadasdasdsaads

 I make websites, and occasionally software for start-ups.